 There are different types of dog crates, beds, or dog houses that could work as a sleeping and resting area for your dog.
 No matter what type of dog housing you choose, you have to make sure that it stays clean, dry, safe, and snug.

 Dogs can fall ill too.
 Hence, you should always be on the lookout for their health.
 If you notice that they aren’t eating or playing as much as before, then something might be wrong.
 Bring them to the nearest vet clinic so they could receive proper care and medication immediately.

 But as they say, prevention is better than cure.
 Your dog should have a yearly check-up where a veterinarian can physically examine them, give necessary shots, and do a heartworm test.
-It’s recommended that older and senior dogs have a full check-up performed on a semi-annual basis.
+Getting pet insurance is highly recommended, especially for older and senior dogs who need preventive care as well as full check-ups performed on a semi-annual basis.

 In addition, puppies should undergo a vaccination program by the time they’re four months of age.
 These canine vaccines can prevent Parvovirus, Hepatitis, Parainfluenza, and other dog diseases.

 Owning a pet also comes with huge responsibilities.
 To properly care for your dog, it’s important to feed them with the right food.
 Aside from that, you must keep them active, clean and hygienic, and take them to the vet for a routine health check annually or twice a year.